 Another potential treatment is continuous positive airway pressure (CPAP).
 With CPAP, patients wear a mask over their nose and/or mouth.
 An air blower forces air through the nose and/or mouth.
 The air pressure is adjusted so that it is just enough to prevent the upper airway tissues from collapsing during sleep.
 The pressure is constant and continuous.
 CPAP prevents airway closure while in use, but apnea episodes return when CPAP is stopped or is used improperly.

-To treat the pain of peripheral neuropathy, your doctor may prescribe simple pain relievers such as aspirin or ibuprofen, antidepressants such as amitriptyline, or anticonvulsants such as Neurontin, Topamax, or Gabitril.
-Other treatments include Lyrica, lidocaine injections, or creams such as capsaicin.
+To treat the pain of peripheral neuropathy, your doctor may prescribe simple pain relievers such as aspirin or ibuprofen, antidepressants such as amitriptyline, or anticonvulsants such as gabapentin (Gralise, Neurontin), tiagabine (Gabitril) or topiramate (Topamax).
+Other treatments include carbamazepine (Carbatrol, Tegretol), pregabalin (Lyrica), lidocaine injections, or creams such as capsaicin.

 Restless Legs Syndrome

 Various medications are used to treat restless legs syndrome, including dopamine agents, sleeping aids, anticonvulsants, and pain relievers.
 Your doctor may also prescribe iron if you have low iron levels.